 Authentication

-You can hand-roll an Authorization header just fine.
-But for anything more interesting than a static value, the auth helpers carry their weight: they know the wire format, they keep the header at the right offset Chrome would put it, and Digest actually does the challenge-response loop for you.
+A static Authorization header you can hand-roll.
+For anything more involved than that, the auth helpers carry their weight: they know the wire format, they keep the header at the offset Chrome would emit it from, and Digest runs the challenge-response loop for you.
 Three flavors ship: Basic, Bearer, and Digest.

-The Authorization header is also one of those headers fingerprinters watch for ordering drift.
-Build it through the helpers and it lands in the slot the preset reserved, not bolted onto the end like an afterthought.
+The Authorization header is one fingerprinters watch for ordering drift.
+Going through the helpers lands it in the slot the preset reserved, not bolted onto the end after the rest of the headers.

 The Auth interface